ramanathan831/tao-core/nvidia_tao_core/microservices/NETWORK_INTEGRATION.md

   ### Wildcard Action Mapping

-  **Example from visual\_changenet\_segment.config.json:** You can use wildcards to map all actions to a different network - Used when you create config file for each subtask of a network, example, visual_changenet_classify and visual_changenet_segment.
+  **Example from visual_changenet_segment.config.json:** You can use wildcards to map all actions to a different network.
+This is used when you create config files for each sub-task of a network, for example, visual_changenet_classify and visual_changenet_segment.

 ```json
 {